i3l/HealthInformaticsClass/README.md

 Health Informatics Class Repository.

 This is to provide class material.
 Please do not post any private personal information.
-All information found here is synthetically engineered and have no real person.s information.
+All information found here is synthetically engineered and have no real person''s information.